Mo-Abdelhameed/Dockerized-Regression-with-AutoKeras/README.md

 Fields:
 - seed_value: (Integer) The seed used for random number generation to ensure reproducibility.
 Default is 123.

-- validation_split: (Float) The fraction of the data to be used as validation data.
-For instance, a value of 0.1 indicates that 10% of the data is reserved for validation purposes.

 - prediction_field_name: (String) The name of the field/column in the output data where the model's predictions will be stored.
 Default is "prediction".
 - max_trials: (Integer) The maximum number of trials for searching the best model.
 Each trial is a unique combination of hyperparameters.
 - epochs: (Integer) The number of epochs for training the model.
 - layers_input_dimension (Array of Numbers): Specifies the number of units as a function of the number of input features.
 If custom search is set to true, this variable has no effect.
 - custom_search: (Boolean) Indicates whether to use a custom search space for hyperparameters.
 If false, the model will use default search spaces.
 - num_layers: (Array of Integers) Specifies the possible number of layers in the model.
 For example, [2, 3, 4] means the model will search among architectures with 2, 3, or 4 layers.
 - custom_num_units: (Array of Integers) Specifies the possible number of neurons (units) in each layer.
 For example, [30, 40, 50, 80] means the model will search among architectures with layers containing any of these numbers of neurons.
 The effect of this variable is present only when "custom_search" is true.